- 9/16/2020 - USU Seeks Applicants for Enlisted-To-Physician Program

 EMDP2 candidates will include service members who demonstrate integrity, are passionate about service in harm's way, and are dedicated to becoming future clinicians, leaders and scholars of the nation's medical force.
-Candidates will reflect the diversity of our Armed Forces.
+Candidates will reflect the diversity of our Armed Forces and our Nation.

 Candidates must possess a baccalaureate degree from an accredited academic institution with a minimum of a 3.2 grade point average (GPA).
 Members must apply and be selected through their respective armed service.
 Armed services will provide additional admission requirements.